Rhinoplasty (Nose Surgery) Procedure StepsPosted on September 10, 2017

 During the initial consultation, the surgeon will educate the patient about rhinoplasty and discuss the steps involved in the procedure.
 Some surgeons may also present images or a video of the procedure.

 A number of surgical techniques are available today to reshape the nose, but the overall steps in the procedure largely remain unchanged.
 Patients often feel more confident about the procedure when they have a clear idea of what it will involve.
-Outstanding, salient, and board certified plastic surgeon Dr. David Kim provides rhinoplasty to patients in Beverly Hills, Los Angeles, and surrounding communities across the landscape.
+Outstanding, salient, and plastic surgeon Dr. David Kim provides rhinoplasty to patients in Beverly Hills, Los Angeles, and surrounding communities across the landscape.

 The first important step in rhinoplasty is the pre-operative consultation, which will lay the foundation for a successful surgery.
 The surgeon will clear the patient’s concerns and doubts during the consultation, and help them form realistic expectations about it.
 The surgeon will also examine the patient’s facial and nasal anatomy, skin thickness in the nose area, and the amount of bone and cartilage available in order to plan for a customized surgery.